Hiker saves girl before being swept away by rushing water

 "The last thing he did was save her, and then the last thing I saw was him going down the river in front of us," she said.

-Search and rescue crews have been have been looking for any sign of the missing teen.
+Search and rescue crews have been looking for any sign of the missing teen.

 "Jared was actually able to get one of the girls to the shore before he was carried down river," Jared's uncle, John Foster, told KPGE-TV.
 "That's who he is."